Ottawa, December 14, 2021

-- (d) The cargo control number used to transmit the supplementary data cannot be the same number used to transmit the house bill.
-If the same CCN is used for the house bill, a reject will be sent indicating "duplicate CCN".
+- (d) The CCN used to transmit the supplementary cargo data cannot be the same number used to transmit the house bill.
+If the same CCN is used for the house bill, a reject will be sent indicating "duplicate CCN."

 Split Shipments (air mode only)

 124. The split shipment process was designed to accommodate goods that were manifested as 1 shipment and then split prior to departure due to carrier capacity constraints.
 For additional information regarding Split Shipments in air mode, see Memorandum D3-2-1, Air Pre-arrival and Reporting Requirements.